 On 17 April, The Sun columnist Katie Hopkins wrote an article comparing migrants to cockroaches or the norovirus, adding that Britain needed gunships, not rescue boats, to send them back.
 “No, I don’t care,” she wrote.
 “Show me pictures of coffins, show me bodies floating in water, play violins and show me skinny people looking sad.
 I still don’t care.”

 As the so-called migrant crisis continued unabated, so too did the negative press.
-By July, the Daily Mail, Britain’s most-read newspaper brand and Hopkins’ new employer, was running headlines like “The ‘swarm’ on our streets”, calling for the army to go to the Jungle refugee camp in Calais.
+By July, the Daily Mail, Britain’s most-read newspaper brand and Hopkins’ new employer, was running headlines referencing “The ‘swarm’ on our streets” and calling for the army to go to the Jungle refugee camp in Calais.
 A year later, the Daily Express warned of migrants paying £100 “to invade Britain”.

 “It felt increasingly uncomfortable, the way they were representing people who effectively did what my parents did, for the same reasons – poverty,” he continues.
 “Some of the things that were written were just unbelievable bullshit about people that are just the same as any of us.
 What an individualistic, separatist, regressive mentality.”

 “The Katie Hopkins article is obviously an extreme, but it’s there,” adds Saxby, a graphic designer.
 “It’s so narrow-minded, and it beggars belief that it’s got that far.
 It’s not just this small, crazy person in the corner; this is a massive loudspeaker [as her views were published by The Sun].”

 “Why is this outlet being provided for her?” agrees Castro Garcia.
 “It’s horrendous.
 [Her article] has absolutely no journalistic or informative calibre whatsoever.
 And forget about her, it’s got sod all to do with her, but it’s the fact that there is this opportunity for that language to be out there.
 It’s hateful.”